 There are a number of ways that you, your clients and ACC can access our service.

-• ACC can suggest using our service: ACC staff can also initiate the process to use our service.
-We are the preferred provider of pre-review hearing dispute resolution services.
+ACC can suggest using our service: ACC staff can also initiate the process to use our service.
+We are the a provider of pre-review hearing dispute resolution services.
 Frontline staff or resolution specialists can suggest you use our service at any time.

 Regardless of how people access our service, we need agreement from everyone to use our service and this is recorded in the agreement to use Talk – Meet – Resolve.
 We need to know that your client has agreed for you to act on their behalf.
 If you are an advocate, we need to make sure we have a written authority to act and this needs to be signed by your client.
 If you have a practicing certificate as a lawyer, then you can inform us you are acting for the client.